I brought my teenage daughter to a business event. She compared it to a middle-school dance. #awkward

 As an overextended professional who is somewhat introverted, I get anxious before these events.
 My inner efficiency expert would like to simply filter out the “relevant” versus “not relevant” people but it doesn’t work that way.
 Thankfully.
 I think I would be on the permanently not relevant list.

-This new approach to networking is lifted from a concept practiced by consultant and improv teacher, Robert Poynton* .
+This non-traditional approach to networking is lifted from a concept practiced by consultant and improv teacher, Robert Poynton* .
+For those of us who find small talk difficult, it’s a deeper approach to making new friends at business parties aka networking events.
 There are 3 aspects:

 1. Notice more.